-- ACT or SAT.
-One of these tests is required for all incoming freshman.
+- All incoming First Time in College and Lower Division Transfer applicants who graduated high school less than 5 years before applying to UF are required to submit ACT or SAT scores as part of the admissions process.
+One of these tests is required.
 UF accepts both and has no preference.
 There is no limit on the number of times a student may take the tests and the writing sections are no longer required.

 It’s never too early to start

-Share your passion, goals and dream.
+Share your passion, goals, and dreams.
 The power of the Gator Nation is rooted in the passion of its students and alumni.
 We want to know what makes you unique and how you are going to change the world.
 There is no magic formula for the personal statement.
 We want insights into you.

 We Take a Holistic Approach